 - schedule breaks for students to wash their hands

 - have hand sanitizer available at key locations throughout the school

-Students, teachers, school staff and visitors must self-screen for symptoms of covid 19 every day before going to school.
+Students, teachers, school staff and visitors should self-screen for symptoms of COVID‑19 every day before going to school.

 - if you should go to school or stay home

 - what to do next